Skip to Content

 To break or prevent a negative reinforcement cycle, parents should use non-aggressive and non-punitive disciplinary methods, such as Positive Discipline, to deal with their children’s aversive behavior.

-It’s also a good idea to set boundaries and be consistent in enforcing rules.
+It’s also a good idea to set boundaries and consistently enforce rules.

 References